 ¹ Funding support for this research was received from Natural Resources Canada and through Imperial’s community investment.

 ² Indigenous Clean Energy.
 (2020).
 Accelerating Transition: Economic Impacts of Indigenous Leadership in Catalyzing the Transition to a Clean Energy Future Across Canada.

 ³ We focused primarily on community energy planning support programs.
 More comprehensive lists related to energy project funding programs can be found at:

 - Indigenous Clean Energy Network’s funding database

-- FCM’s First Nation–Municipal Funding Resources website
+- FCM’s First Nation–Municipal Funding Resources du programme

 - Natural Resources Canada’s Directory of Energy Efficiency and Alternative Energy Programs

 - BC Ministry of Energy, Mines and Low Carbon Innovation’s Nov 2020 list of Funding Opportunities for Clean Energy Projects